chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 Drag and drop to upload or bulk move files into folders.
 Drag and drop to arrange folders and subfolders.

 **Smart Context Menu**
-Right-click on FileBird folders section to quickly create, rename, cut, paste, or delete folders just the way you do on your computer.
+Right-click on any FileBird folder to quickly create a subfolder, rename, set color, cut, paste, or delete it just the way you do on your computer.

 **Full Control In One Toolbar**
 FileBird’s collapsible sidebar provides you with ultimate control over all WordPress media library folders.